 3. Select your default compiler toolchain.
 For example, enter 1 to select the ARM Compiler 5 that is built-in with DS-5.
 This configures the DS-5 command prompt for the selected toolchain.
 When you open a new DS-5 command prompt, the environment is still configured for your selected toolchain.

-To configure a compiler toolchain for the current DS-5 command prompt, without changing the default toolchain, use the select_toolchain command.
+--Note -- To configure a compiler toolchain for the default toolchain, use the select_tool he current DS-5 command prompt, without changing the chain command.